rockocoop/ocpprep/README.md

 - Post Scale-Up: Runs the scaleuppost.yml in this project for adding node labels for the specifid projectName
 - Delete SSH Keys:  Removes the shared ssh key from the cluster

+	``NOTE: Make Sure to SYNCH the Project Containing the Source File Before Running``

 4. Once the Deployment is complete make the following updates to your inventory.ini file:

 If this is the First ScaleUp: